gvwilson/sensibleadventures/bookster/bookster.md

 half-gallop of empty air below him.
 "It's not that he would be much of a loss," he said as he tied the boat fast.
 "But *she* would never believe that I didn't have a hand in it.
 Here, get that gangplank over here."
-He hopped back into the boat.
+He hopped back into the boat, the pattern on his jacket roiling in agitation.

 "But where's Razi?"
 Erileine repeated.
 Panic was like cold soup in her throat.